kdaya001/cheer-you-up/README.md

 - [x] Have **semantically clean HTML and CSS**
 - [] **Be deployed online** and accessible to the public

+## Necessary Deliverables
+- [x] A working full-stack application, built by you, hosted somewhere on the internet
+- [x] A link to your hosted working app in the URL section of your GitHub repo
+- [x] A git repository hosted on GitHub, with a link to your hosted project, and frequent commits dating back to the very beginning of the project.
+Commit early, commit often.
+- [x] A README.md file with explanations of the technologies used, the approach taken, installation instructions, unsolved problems, etc.

+### Optional extras
+- [x] Use your JavaScript skills to make a smooth UI, e.g. validating your forms before submitting.
+- [x] Interact with an external JSON API (check the weather, get book/movie info, space pictures, send SMSs, etc.)

 ## Technology Used
 * Python
 * HTML